RockRapids/SHOP/README.md

 - Build submission form for local businesses to add events; this will overlap with shopping events/sales
 - Develop basic recommendation engine based on preferences and seasonality

-### Phase 3: Supplementary Applications Development For Volunteers, Visitors (Months 10-18)
+### Phase 3: Supplementary Applications Development, Dependent Upon Success of Phase 2 (Months 10-18)

 The remaining four applications will be developed in sequence, with each building upon the foundation established in earlier phases: